Abhishek02408/Student_Manage/Concept_Used.md

 7.Information Hiding:
 Information hiding is closely related to data encapsulation and refers to the principle of hiding the internal details of how data is represented or manipulated within a class.
 It prevents direct access to the class's private data members from outside the class, ensuring that data is accessed and modified through controlled interfaces (member functions).

+# Outline
+A basic outline for managing student details in a C++ project:

+1. Define the Student Class:<br>
+Create a class called Student to represent student details.
+Include private member variables for attributes such as name, roll number, marks, grade, and attendance.<br>
+2.Constructor:<br>
+Implement a constructor to initialize a Student object with name and roll number.<br>
+3. Member Functions:<br>
+Add member functions to perform operations on student data:<br>
+i>addMarks(int mark): Add marks for a subject.<br>
+ii>calculateGrade(): Calculate the grade based on marks.<br>
+iii>updateAttendance(int daysPresent): Update the attendance.<br>
+4. Display Function:<br>
+Create a member function to display student details displayDetails().

+5. Main Function:
+In the main function, create instances of the Student class.
+Call member functions to add marks, calculate grades, update attendance, and display details.<br>

+6.Input Validation (Optional):<br>
+Include input validation to ensure that valid data is entered for marks, attendance, etc.
+Handle errors gracefully if invalid data is provided.